OgDev-01/zed-restclient/README.md

 #### What the Install Script Does

+- ✅ Verifies Rust and Cargo are installed
+- ✅ Automatically installs `wasm32-wasip1` target if missing
 - ✅ Builds the LSP server binary (native, ~3.8MB with `reqwest`)
 - ✅ Builds the WASM extension (~1.7MB)
 - ✅ Copies all files to Zed's extension directories (`installed/` and `work/`)